 The contractor will be required to maintain access for residents at all times.
 At least one road will be open at all times.

 - Box culverts will be replaced to help with back up during heavy rain.

 - New retaining walls will be constructed.
 Roadway elevation at Hawthorn Avenue will be raised slightly.

 - Sanitary sewer and water main will be replaced.

 - New 6-foot wide sidewalks added to both sides

 - Crews performed soil borings and survey beginning in August 2020.

 - Designer submitted Alternatives Analysis report in September 2020 for replacing the culverts.

-- As of October 2021, easement acquisitions have been completed.
-Construction expected to begin in Spring 2022.
+- Construction expected to begin in Summer 2022.

 Design Project Manager